sciactive/nymph-query-editor/README.md

 Nymph is an object data store that is easy to use in JavaScript and PHP.

+## Deprecation Notice

+The PHP implementation of Nymph/Tilmeld has been deprecated.
+It will no longer have any new features added.
+Instead, a new version of Nymph running on Node.js, written entirely in TypeScript will replace the PHP implementation.
+You can find it over at the [Nymph.js repo](https://github.com/sciactive/nymphjs).

 ## Installation

 You can install Nymph Query Editor with NPM.